atharvaujoshi/AW/ARCHITECTURE.md

 ┌──────────────────────────▼──────────────────────────────┐
 │              Netlify Functions (Private)                │
-│              Runs on Netlify servers only               │ │              Reads full Supabase keys from file         │ │              Validates all requests                     │ │              Can't be inspected by users                │ └──────────────────────────┬──────────────────────────────┘
+│              Runs on Netlify servers only               │ │              Reads full Supabase keys from environment variables         │ │              Validates all requests                     │ │              Can't be inspected by users                │ └──────────────────────────┬──────────────────────────────┘